pypm/home/docs/studies/prov20200911/index.md

 ### [Nova Scotia](img/ns_2_3_0911.pdf)

-The data is consistent with two changes in transmission rates.
+The data is consistent with three changes in transmission rates.

 ![ns](img/ns_2_3_0911.png)